Stanley Washburn: Career

 In spring 1917 Washburn was in Baltimore in the United States, following the February Revolution that saw the Russian Empire dissolved.
 There, he discussed with railway executive Daniel Willard the shortage of ammunition and other war materiel in the Russian army and recommended that the US help to make improvements to the Trans-Siberian Railway to support Russia's war effort.
 The US shortly after entered the war and Willard as chairman of the Advisory Committee on National Defense was told to assemble a commission to act on Washburn's idea.
 It was planned to assign Washburn to the commission sent to Russia, which was headed by American engineer John Frank Stevens.
 At a late moment Washburn was instead appointed to the mission headed by Elihu Root sent by US President Woodrow Wilson to liaise with the post-revolution Russian Provisional Government of which Washburn was a strong supporter.
 In this role Washburn was granted the rank of major.
 Washburn had returned to the United States by December 1917.
 Washburn was acquainted with many of the Tsarist generals and was an admirer of Mikhail Alekseyev; as a result of this he lobbied Robert Lansing to support the anti-Bolshevik Don Republic during the Russian Civil War.

-Washburn later lived in Lakewood, New Jersey, and was a candidate for election to the US Congress for the Republican Party.
+Washburn became the president of the Washburn Lignite Coal Company in Wilton, North Dakota from 1926 to 1929.
+Washburn later lived in Lakewood, New Jersey, and was an unsuccessful candidate for election to the United States House of Representatives for the Republican Party in 1932.
 On November 29, 1941, he wrote to Frank Knox, a Republican serving as secretary of the Navy under Democratic president Franklin D. Roosevelt, to warn him not to underestimate the Japanese and advise that they "never do what they're expected to do".
 Knox passed the message on to the Chief of Naval Operations, Harold Raynsford Stark, who mailed it to Admiral Husband E. Kimmel, commander of the Pacific Fleet, on December 2.
 The message arrived only after the Japanese had launched the December 7 surprise attack on Kimmel's fleet base at Pearl Harbor, Hawaii.

+Personal life

+On November 27, 1906, Washburn married Alice Langhorne.

+Washburn was member of the American Legion, the Benevolent and Protective Order of Elks, the Freemasons, the Reserve Officers Association, and the Veterans of Foreign Wars.

-Washburn died on December 14, 1950, at the age of 72; he is buried at Arlington National Cemetery.
+Washburn died on December 14, 1950, at the age of 72.
+He was buried at Arlington National Cemetery.